[ Skip Main Nav ]

 The curriculum of the Administration and Supervision Certificate consists of 31 credit hours.
 Admissions and program requirements vary by state.
 Please refer to the Academic Catalog for state and/or program specific information.

 Even if you’re enrolling in one of our many certificate programs, you’ll still enjoy the same broad array of services and resources as our degree students.
-Throughout your educational journey, your personal advisors are there for you – ensuring you’re in class and getting the most out of it.
+Throughout your educational journey, your personal representatives are there for you – ensuring you’re in class and getting the most out of it.
 And Technical Support is available 24/7 (except major holidays) for any concerns or questions you might have about your Student Website.

 Investigate federal financial aid options including government grants and loans.
 Your advisor will help you check your eligibility.